 He was known as a deep thinker on the game and had his own football philosophy, but he was not what you call a household name as far as management was concerned.
 A very similar figure to Arsene Wenger when he joined the Gunners in 1996.

 Nicholson had his own philosophies and beliefs and had great time for new scientific approaches to training and tactics.
 He revolutionised English football with this new approach he instilled in Tottenham.

-Within a couple of years, Spurs went on to win the double—the FA Cup and the UEFA Cup—and challenged for the league every season.
+Within a couple of years, Spurs went on to win the Double—the FA Cup and the UEFA Cup—and challenged for the league every season.
 They only finished outside the top four three times over the next decade.

 Tottenham Hotspur and good football became synonymous with each other, just as Arsenal and good football have done so since Arsene Wenger took over.

-The problem that Spurs have is that history has dictated that Spurs play a certain way, which has resulted in them winning very little and not even challenging for years.
+The problem that Spurs have is that history has dictated that Spurs must play a certain way, which has resulted in them winning very little and not even challenging for years.
 Countless managers at Spurs have refused to become pragmatic.